-In Europe it is possible to obtain patent protection for a wide range of plant-related and agri-tech subject matter, such as transgenic plants, herbicides/pesticides, farm equipment, and microorganisms (e.g. silage inoculants).
+In Europe, it is possible to obtain patent protection for a wide range of plant-related and agri-tech subject matter, such as transgenic plants, herbicides/pesticides, farm equipment, and microorganisms (e.g. silage inoculants).

-Following a rule change announced by the EPO in July 2017, it is no longer possible to obtain

-European patent protection for a plant variety or plants exclusively obtained by an 'essentially biological process' for the production of plants (such as a breeding or crossing method).\
+After more than a decade of controversy and changing practice, in 2020 it was confirmed that it is not possible to obtain European patent protection for a plant variety or plants exclusively obtained by an 'essentially biological process' for the production of plants (such as a breeding or crossing method).
+Plants not exclusively made by essentially biological processes, such as transgenic plants, remain patentable in Europe.

 Plant varieties per se cannot be protected by European patents.
-In Europe, the However, this exclusion of patent protection for plant varieties is interpreted narrowly.
+However, this exclusion of patent protection is interpreted narrowly.
 In practice, this means that a granted patent claim may encompass one or more plant varieties, but the patent claim may not be directed to a plant variety per se.